 Apple’s iLife suite makes it easy to share your media—photos, music, and movies—between iLife’s programs thanks to a handy media browser.
 Karelia’s iMedia Browser extends that functionality across all applications.
 Made to look much like the iLife browser, iMedia Browser is a standalone application that provides quick access to your media—and to your bookmarks.

 Launch iMedia Browser, and its toolbar displays icons for Photos, Audio, Movies, and Links.
 Click an icon to view that type of media:

-- Audio: GarageBand projects, iLife and iMovie sound effects, and audio in iTunes (browsable by library, media type, or playlist), your Music folder, and your Sounds folder (
+Audio: GarageBand projects, iLife and iMovie sound effects, and audio in iTunes (browsable by library, media type, or playlist), your Music folder, and your Sounds folder (~/Library/Sounds).

 Click on a source or folder in the top pane of the window to view the contents of that source in the bottom pane.
 For images and video, you see resizable previews; double-click a photo to view it in Preview or a movie to play it within the iMedia Browser.
 For audio, double-clicking a file (or selecting it and clicking the large play button) plays the track, although I wasn’t able to preview GarageBand projects.
 For Links, double-clicking a bookmark opens it in your default browser; unfortunately, you don’t get a textual preview of a bookmark’s URL.